Yo, dude. I'm Blackie.

 for pictures of plants and gardens, animals from land and sea and more

-photos of us kitties (and all our predecessors).
+photos of us kitties.
 Along with

 photographing fauna